OrbitLabsDAO/buildingblock_admin/README.md

 rename \_.dev.vars to .dev_vars

 run
+./build.sh kill
+this will kill wrangler

 ./build.sh db
 This will create the database

 ./build.sh dbimport:local
+This will build the SQL in the schema.sql file on local

+./build.sh dbimport:prod
-This will build the SQL in the schema.sql file ./build.sh
+This will build the SQL in the schema.sql file on production

+./build.sh
 This will generate the site

 ./build.sh start
 This will launch a local version of the site